Discover Castles, Medieval Bridges & Ghost Stories

 This last stop is a bridge between the two regions: Gafagnana and Lunigiana.

-The Castello has its own bar and restaurant, so you can end your travels here or take a well deserved rest before heading over to Massa e Carrara (20 min), Cinque Terre (1 hr) or following an itinerary into the enchanting landscape of Lunigiana.
+Visits are by appointment on Friday from 1 pm to 5 pm.
+Information: 0585 92466, 0585 92444.
+Enjoy the area with a rest before heading over to Massa e Carrara (20 min), Cinque Terre (1 hr) or following an itinerary into the enchanting landscape of Lunigiana.